 Free Self-Led Visits

-See below to download our Learning Resources and support your teaching before, during and after your school visit.
+The Priory has a huge amount to see and explore.
+From the extremely well preserved west front of the great 12th-century church to the remains of the cloister and monks' living quarters, which includes a two-storey, 24-seater toilet block.
+See below to download our Learning Resources to support your teaching before, during and after your visit.
 Use our Tour and Explore teachers' guide and student booklet for students to take part in a self-led tour around Castle Acre Priory.
-Make a full day of your visit by walking through the village to the nearby Castle and Bailey Gate using our illustrated map.Book Now
+Make a full day of your visit by walking through the village to the nearby Castle and Bailey Gate using our illustrated map.Enquire now

 PLAN YOUR TRIP